How to bring positive energy into your home in 2025 – 9 expert tips

 (Image credit: Future)

-Fill your home with houseplants.
-More than merely a welcome pop of color indoor plants can help to improve well-being, leaving a lasting positive effect on our minds and soul, so it’s no surprise that their popularity is growing within home decor.
+Fill your home with the best houseplants for your health and well-being.
+More than merely a welcome pop of colour indoor plants can help to improve well-being, leaving a lasting positive effect on our minds and soul, so it’s no surprise that their popularity is growing within home decor.

 Wendy Rea, an expert florist at Direct2Florist shares suggestions for the best plants to bring positive energy to your home: "Orchids are a great addition to places we go to relax in the home, such as the bedroom or living room, as their benefits help relieve stress and boost relaxation, countering depression and anxiety levels."